 As technology evolves, our understanding of the nature and impact of various chemicals upon the individual deepens.
-This course provides a current and factual explanation of why and how chemicals of abuse work, including the effects on the body and consciousness of the user.
-In addition, assessment, medical treatment processes and pharmacological intervention strategies are examined.
+Students explore current and factual explanations of why and how chemicals of abuse work, including the effects on the body and consciousness of the user.
+In addition, students examine assessment, medical treatment processes and pharmacological intervention strategies.